oldgreydog/CodeGenerator/README.md

 All of my templates started off as hand-coded files that I wound up copying and altering at least two or three times to make other instances (database access classes being a perfect example).
 By that point, I had tweaked and fixed enough that I had a reliable pattern that I could be confident that I wanted to templatize.
 Then I could make a new copy and start adding template tags, at each step running a generation to compare to the originals.
 That lets you build up the complexity instead of trying to create the template from scratch.

-While the example templates are going to be your best resource for seeing how to use the various tags, I've tried to give some useful documentaion for them in the `CodeGenerator/doc` javadocs.
+While the example templates are going to be your best resource for seeing how to use the various tags, I've tried to give some useful documentation for them in the `CodeGenerator/doc` javadocs.
 But there may be things I've missed or should reemphasize so I'll cover some of the ones that come to mind here.

 Probably the most important one is the one *required* element for a template: the header record.
 Here's the one in all of the examples: